 - identify any initial concerns with the proposal that you will have to address in

 The processing of a resource consent application is generally simpler, faster and less costly if you have already sought and taken the Council’s advice before making your application.
-Council officers will attend up to two pre-application meetings at no charge to the applicant.

 One of the most critical parts of the application is the content and quality of the Assessment of Environmental Effects (AEE).
-You must prepare an AEE to go with your application - learn more about AEEs and download the application form by going to the Assessment of Environmental Effects page.
+You must prepare an AEE to go with your application - learn more about AEEs and download the resource consent application form by going to the Assessment of Environmental Effects page.

 It is courteous to consult your neighbours before starting construction work, but you are not legally bound to unless your project requires a resource consent and the Council considers your neighbours an affected party (see Affected Persons for more information).